Anubis: History

 In Egypt's Early Dynastic period (c.
 3100), Anubis was portrayed in full animal form, with a "jackal" head and body.
 A jackal god, probably Anubis, is depicted in stone inscriptions from the reigns of Hor-Aha, Djer, and other pharaohs of the First Dynasty.
-Since Predynastic Egypt, when the dead were buried in shallow graves, jackals had been strongly associated with cemeteries because they were scavengers which uncovered human bodies and ate their flesh.
+Since Predynastic Egypt, when the dead were buried in shallow graves, jackals had been strongly associated with cemeteries because they were scavengers that uncovered human bodies and ate their flesh.
 In the spirit of "fighting like with like," a jackal was chosen to protect the dead, because "a common problem (and cause of concern) must have been the digging up of bodies, shortly after burial, by jackals and other wild dogs which lived on the margins of the cultivation."

 In the Old Kingdom, Anubis was the most important god of the dead.
 He was replaced in that role by Osiris during the Middle Kingdom (2000–1700 BC).
 In the Roman era, which started in 30 BC, tomb paintings depict him holding the hand of deceased persons to guide them to Osiris.

 The parentage of Anubis varied between myths, times and sources.
 In early mythology, he was portrayed as a son of Ra.
 In the Coffin Texts, which were written in the First Intermediate Period (c.
 2181–2055 BC), Anubis is the son of either the cow goddess Hesat or the cat-headed Bastet.
 Another tradition depicted him as the son of Ra and Nephthys.
 More commonly, however, he is recognized as the offspring of Osiris and Isis.
 In later periods, particularly during the Ptolemaic era, Anubis was sometimes described as the son of Isis and Serapis, a Hellenized form of Osiris designed to appeal to Egypt's growing Greek population.
 The Greek Plutarch (c.
 40–120 AD) reported a tradition that Anubis was the illegitimate son of Nephthys and Osiris, but that he was adopted by Osiris's wife Isis: